I recently read, "The Origin of the Brunists," Robert Coover's first novel. It has prompted Me to return to Coover's "The Babysitter."

-For those who know this text, there is often no bound to the time across which We return to it.
-There are also few limits to the levels of engagement possible as well.
+For those who know this text, there is often no bound to the time across which we return to it.
+There are also few limits to the levels of engagement possible.
 It is not uncommon for people of varying degrees of interest in writing to share discussions of this text.

-We will look at some of the recent and time-tested readings of and commentary on the text.
-And then We will return to the text itself to highlight what might be a refreshingly simple, if not observant, possibility.
+We will look at some of the recent and time-tested readings and commentary on the text.
+And then we will return to the text itself to highlight what might be a refreshingly simple, if not observant, possibility.

 Where to Look First

 With many texts, excluding those such as Julio Cortázar's "Rayuela," it seems obvious where to look first.

 "The Babysitter" first appeared in 1969 in Coover's fiction collection, "Pricksongs and Descants."
 Since that time, publishers, editors, and readers have given the text a life of its own, and it is now available as a Penguin Modern Classics electronic text.

 "A writer, says Karl Kraus, is a man who can make a riddle out of an answer." --Donald Barthelme

 Maya Sonenberg, the author of "Cartographies," wrote about "The Babysitter" in a short article titled, "Not-Knowing and the Proliferation of Plot or On Reading 'The Babysitter' for the 34th Time."
 It appeared around 1999 and begins like this: "For the past 30 years, I've been reading Robert Coover's story 'The Babysitter' every year, or nearly so, sometimes more."